 Some of the songs were changed a bit; but “Circle of Life”, and “I Just Can’t Wait to Be King” were great.
 They were similar enough to represent the original, but different enough to keep it exciting.
 And “The Lion Sleeps Tonight” was really clever and fantastic.

-I haven’t yet had the chance to see the movie; however, I have seen the stage production a couple of times.
+I haven’t yet had the chance to see the movie; however, I have seen the stage production of The Lion King a couple of times.
 Each time I have been emotionally overcome by the music.
 The power of the African voices swell over the audience, and it just moves me.
 I’m sure my husband is probably rolling his eyes at me, but it truly is inexplicable.

 One of our favourite things to do when watching the new movies is to try and catch as many Easter Eggs as we can (hidden little Disney gems).